Getting Started with Tracy

 or ::1

-) and there is no proxy (i.e., its HTTP header).
+) and there is no proxy (i.e., its HTTP header is not present).
 Otherwise, it runs in

 production mode.